Maimunar/typescript-breaking-changes/docs/scoping.md

 - I am not considering Decorators at all
 - Whenever the children relation in a feature model is "and", the elements are ordered, the order is not arbitrary
   - Check if thats always the case
+  - We are not handlingg module and namespace declarations because their usage is adviced against in eslint

 ### Findings